mortalvombat/BlazorizedIndexedDb/README.md

 Thank you to Reshiru for his Blazor.IndexedDb.Framework code as I took a great deal of inspiration from this as well. https://github.com/Reshiru/Blazor.IndexedDB.Framework

 Both projects accomplished or mostly accomplished what they were trying to do.
 My goal was to create a system I personally believed was easier and more fluid for developers.
 I'm a big fan of using Respositories with a ton of smart logic to make it so I have to write as little code as possible.
-In a way, Magic.IndexedDb is accomplishing what I wished I could do with IndexedDb.
+In a way, Blazorized.IndexedDb is accomplishing what I wished I could do with IndexedDb.
 I also wanted a wrapper in which could easily be updated by updating the Dexie.Js file to the newer versions.
 This way a larger and more specialized community with IndexedDb can handle the heavy lifting.
 What I wanted was to use IndexedDb like I use my every day LINQ to SQL while not worrying about needing to update with browser compatabilities.
 I do believe I've mostly accomplished this.
 There's still more that I plan to add, but I do believe that the bulk of what I wanted from this project has been completed.